 About Berlin Airport

-Berlin’s security response is extensive.
+The security reaction in Berlin is substantial.
 The security fence between the German capital and Berlin Airport, near the northern railway station, runs alongside the city’s river embankment.
 Once the passengers are inside the fence, cameras monitor every corner of the airport and can instantly call for help to handle an emergency.
 Once inside the airport building, travelers have to go through scanners and can only access areas with ticket counters, where they are only required to carry identification cards.
 All airlines are subject to extra checks and security audits by the Federal Police, while all baggage and freight moving to and from Berlin Airport is checked by German officials.

-The German federal police alone has a long list of regulations and rules.
+The German federal police force alone has a huge set of laws and regulations.
 Individuals that enter Germany or come in contact with German citizens are required to keep up with a daily report of their whereabouts, carry a passport, and carry their identity card with them at all times.
 The police checks on individuals are further increased when they are traveling to or through Germany, for example by forcing travelers to show their passport, residence permit, identity card and stay within a city limit.
 If a foreigner fails to provide such documentation within a designated time, the police may demand them to prove their identity.
 During that time, they are only allowed to leave their hotel in the presence of the police officer.

 Visitors will notice strict rules at the airport and the clear identification standards at the checkpoints.
 Passengers arriving at Berlin’s airports will be required to maintain their identification cards on them and with them at all times.
 They will also have to show them to airport officials at the entrance to each terminal.
 As for the new flights to the capital, the passengers will be subject to baggage searches and may be subjected to additional security checks after they have landed at Berlin’s international airport.
 The German capital has already implemented extreme security measures at its airports, but the heightened security measures implemented by Germany in the past few years also come with an increase in civil liberties.
 In September 2021, a decree went into effect that requires people to cooperate with police in cases of terrorist attacks, otherwise they will be subject to penalties of up to €10,000.